Cupertino High School: World languages

 There are four languages offered at Cupertino High School: Chinese, Japanese, Spanish, and French.
 Every language has classes for five levels (level 4 is honors and level 5 is AP).
 Students typically start with Level 1 or 2, depending on whether or not they have taken a class in the same language in middle school.

 Other programs

 Cupertino High School includes special programs like AVID, Terra Nova, and Special Education.

 AVID is a high school program designed to prepare students for success in four year universities.
 The goal of the program is to teach organization, leadership, and academic skills.

 Terra Nova is another high school program designed for high potential students who need additional support during the school day.

 Extracurriculars

 Cupertino High School has many extracurricular activities and programs for its students.

 Academic Olympiad

 Cupertino High School hosts multiple competitions including USNCO, USAPHO, USABO and the AMC competitions (AMC 10, AMC 12, and AIME).
-Many students qualify in the upper divisions of these Olympiads.
-In 2021, there were 23 AIME qualifiers.
-In addition, a Cupertino High School Student competed for the IMO (one of the most prestige high school math competition internationally) and received the silver medal.
+In 2021 a Cupertino High School student competed in the IMO.